 Friday, March 27, 2026

-MERGE solves the "upsert" problem — when you have a source of data and you want to update matching rows in a target table and insert rows that don't yet exist, all in one operation.
-Without MERGE you would need separate UPDATE and INSERT statements with logic to determine which rows need which operation.
+MERGE solves the "upsert" problem — when you have new data in a staging table and want to update existing rows in the target while inserting new ones.
+Without MERGE you would need separate UPDATE and INSERT statements with additional logic to decide which rows need which operation.

 -- The problem MERGE solves: